alienfast/docker-rails/README.md

 - remove or default hardcoded BUILD_NAME
 - expand to different db status detection as needed e.g. postgres
 - move to proper CLI (it's mostly in script form at the moment)
+- (perhaps) provide name based compose configurations, i.e. running `docker-rails development` vs. `docker-rails test` vs. `docker-rails parallel_tests` might be nice to have (and easy) since moste of the configuration is the same, sans `command`.

 ## Installation